 The officially recommended method might help only if the pacman cache was not cleaned.
 If you already cleared the cache, you can still downgrade using the following method.

-In Arch Linux, there is an utility called "downgrade" that helps you to downgrade an installed package to any available older version.
+For Arch Linux and its variants, there is an utility called "downgrade" that helps you to downgrade an installed package to any available older version.
 This utility will check your local cache and the remote servers (Arch Linux repositories) for the old versions of a required package.
 You can pick any one of the old stable package from that list and install it.

-This package is not available in the official repositories.
-You can either install it from AUR or from the unofficial archlinuxfr repository.
+The 'downgrade' package is not available in the official repositories.
+You should either install it from AUR or from the unofficial archlinuxfr repository.
 First we will see how to install it from AUR.

 Install downgrade from AUR